 There are a variety of citation "styles" which format information differently.
 The style usually depends on the academic discipline involved (but always check with your instructor first, to verify which style should be used for your assignment).

 MLA Handbook for Writers of Research Papers.
-7th ed.
-New York: MLA, 2009.
-Print.
+8th ed.
+MLA, 2009.